TayHuiYi/Bioinformatics-for-studying-S.-pneumoniae/README.md

 - BioPython is needed to run the code

 # Extraction of glycosyltransferase sequences
-The notebook, "GT_Extraction.java", allows users to extract glycosyltransferase (GT) sequences from the genomes of *S. pneumoniae* serotypes.
+The notebook, "GT_Extraction.java", allows users to extract glycosyltransferase (GT) sequences from the genomes of organisms.
 A new fasta file is generated with the nucleotide sequence of each GT of a particular serotype.

 **Brief instructions**
 1. Remove ID details (e.g. ID   35F_pne74  standard; DNA; UNC; 15137 BP.)